 Celebrating Earth Day is always better when you get your squad in on the action.
 Motivating the family to do their part in helping Mother Earth isn’t just a chance to make a difference and have fun doing so: it’s also a great learning opportunity for the kids.
 That said,

-If you celebrate Earth Day, it feels good to have your squad in on the action.
-Motivating the family to do their part in helping Mother Earth keep it 100 can be fun and exciting, but it may be confusing for little ones who don't understand what all the fuss is about.
-Considering how to explain Earth Day to your kids is the first step in raising the next generation of environmentally conscientious citizens, and a task that may be easier than your think.
+Earth Day might feel confusing for little ones who don’t understand what the fuss is all about.
+Considering how to explain Earth Day to your kids is the first step in raising the next generation of environmentally conscientious citizens, and a task that may be easier than you think.

 Children get excited about learning new and interesting things, and they love to get hands on with their new knowledge.
 Earth Day is the perfect opportunity to both educate and motivate your kids to make a difference in the world.
 Once your little ones learn all the ways Earth is being harmed, their compassionate hearts will empathize.
 Learning why Earth Day is observed and understanding how everyone can play a role in making things better is the goal when explaining this holiday to children.
 And even though some environmental issues are complicated, planting the seed while they are young will give them the framework to comprehend more as they grow.